mongodb/terraform-provider-mongodbatlas/website/docs/d/privatelink_endpoints_service_serverless.html.markdown

 Each object in the `results` array represents an online archive with the following attributes:
 * `cloud_provider_endpoint_id` - Unique string that identifies the private endpoint's network interface.
 * `comment` - Human-readable string to associate with this private endpoint.
 * `endpoint_id` - (Required) Unique 22-character alphanumeric string that identifies the private endpoint.
-Atlas supports AWS private endpoints using the [|aws| PrivateLink](https://aws.amazon.com/privatelink/) feature.
+Atlas supports AWS private endpoints using the [AWS PrivateLink](https://aws.amazon.com/privatelink/) feature.
 * `endpoint_service_name` - Unique string that identifies the PrivateLink endpoint service.
 MongoDB Cloud returns null while it creates the endpoint service.
 * `private_link_service_resource_id` - Root-relative path that identifies the Azure Private Link Service that MongoDB Cloud manages.
 * `private_endpoint_ip_address` - IPv4 address of the private endpoint in your Azure VNet that someone added to this private endpoint service.